+WARNING: IF A MAGNET IS SWALLOWED, SEEK IMMEDIATE ASSISTANCE FROM A MEDICAL PRACTITIONER.

-NOTE: Ask your hearing care professional to enable Phone Now as one of your programs.
+NOTE: Ask your hearing care professional to enable Phone Now as one of your programmes.

 NOTE: Do not cover the loudspeaker opening with the magnet.

 NOTE: If Phone Now does not work to your satisfaction, moving the magnet to another position may improve ease of use and comfort while speaking.

-NOTE: If the hearing aids do not switch to the telephone program every time, you can reposition the Phone Now magnet or add additional magnets.
+$\ensuremath{\mathsf{NOTE}}\xspace$: If the hearing aids do not switch to the telephone programme every time, you can reposition the Phone Now magnet or add additional magnets.

 NOTE: Use a recommended cleaning agent.